Geoluminate/django-research-project/docs/usage.rst

 Usage
 =====

-To use Django research_project in a project, add it to your `INSTALLED_APPS`:
+To use Django Research Project in a project, add it to your `INSTALLED_APPS`:

 .. code-block:: python